 Please be sure you meet the appropriate technical requirements for an online course.
-The University of Nevada, Reno uses Blackboard (called WebCampus at our University) for its online classes.
+The University of Nevada, Reno uses Canvas (called WebCampus at our University) for its online classes.
 Students enrolled in Online Learning classes will need access to a computer, access to the Internet, and a supported Web browser.

 If you are registered for an online course, it is assumed that you have the basic computer skills necessary for participating in and completing a class online.
 Knowing how to use email and navigate the Internet is essential.
 Familiarity with your computer, its programs, and its operating system will help you succeed as an online student.
 Students must be able to send messages to their instructor, upload attachments, post assignments, communicate with other students, and navigate the course site.
 Your instructor should not be relied upon as a technical tutor for the course.

 Your course site will have instructions on how to submit assignments, access the discussion board and use other features in WebCampus.
 Assignments are due on specific days and by specific times, and all proctored exams must be taken within the assigned dates.
-(If ProctorU is the proctoring method used in your class, additional technical requirements must be met before you can take your exam.)

 Motivation and organization are necessary skills required for online learning.
 Students must organize themselves for every aspect of class, including submitting assignments by the indicated deadlines and scheduling and taking tests within the designated time frames.
 Although online learning provides a flexible modality of study, the rules for successful completion are rigid.
 Therefore, accommodations cannot be made when students deviate from the expectations as stated on the course site.